Resource analysis for quantum-aided Byzantine agreement with the four-qubit singlet state: Resource optimization of the Weak Broadcast protocol

+In the ideal, noiseless case, for a fixed parameter point $(\mu,\lambda)$ in the green region of Fig.~\ref{fig:R0FaultyCompleteCondition}, the failure probability $p_f$ of the Weak Broadcast protocol tends to zero as $m$ tends to infinity.
+This is no longer the case in the noisy case described by Eqs.~\eqref{eq:noisy} and \eqref{eq:leakage}, since $P(q,m)$ expressed in Eq.~\eqref{eq:leakage} is a monotonically increasing function of $m$ for $0<q<1$.

+However, since the estimate $p_f^\textrm{n}$ for the noisy failure probability, see Eq.~\eqref{eq:noisy}, is a sum of a decreasing and an increasing function of $m$ (for a fixed $q$), it is reasonable to expect the existence of an optimal $m$ where $p_f^\textrm{n}$ is minimised.
+For example, $\mu = 0.272$, $\lambda = 0.94$, and $q = 10^{-4}$, we have numerically found a minimal failure probability of $p_{f}^\textrm{n} = 5.5$\%, corresponding to an optimal number of four-qubit singlet states of $m=423$.
+It is straightforward to incorporate this simple noise description into the optimisation process introduced in Sec.~\ref{sec:optimization}.

-To summarize, in this section we have outlined and implemented resource optimization procedures for the Weak Broadcast protocol.
+To summarize, in this section, we have outlined and implemented resource optimization procedures for the Weak Broadcast protocol.
 This illustrates the engineering aspects of the deployment of future quantum-aided distributed systems.
+Furthermore, we provided a simple noise analysis, which illustrated that a finite noise implies a nonzero achievable failure probability for the Weak Broadcast protocol.
+In other words: the noise strength has to be kept below an upper bound determined by the target failure probability.